 A cover letter is typically submitted along side your CV for a graduate application.
-Great.
 You probably knew that.
-But do you know how to write a cover letter?
-Yeah?
-Easy… Right?
-Writing a single A4 page highlighting your most relevant skills and expressing your enthusiasm and motivation for the job and employer… So why does it give so many of us a headache?
-Here’s how to write a cover letter.
+This cover letter will include writing a single A4 page that highlights your most relevant skills and expresses your enthusiasm and motivation for the job and employer.
+So why does it give so many of us a headache?
+This guide will give you all the information you need to write a cover letter.

-There are four key parts of a cover letter, and it’s important to know how to use the limited space to sell yourself and skills.
+There are four key parts to a cover letter, and it’s important to know how to use the limited space to sell yourself and your skills.

 When to write a cover letter

-When you are asked to submit one with your CV or application form, and also when you send a CV via email.
+You should write a cover letter when you are asked to submit one with your CV or application form, but also when you send your CV to an employer via email.
 Remember to name your files and attachments appropriately and to use suitable and professional subject lines.
 A smart and easy way of doing this is to use the job name and reference.
 Check the job description before applying to check if there are any specific instructions on how your application should be sent.

 There are two ways to send your covering letter via email: